 Yanco Creek Modernisation Project

-- Yanco Creek Modernisation Project, and
+- Yanco Creek Modernisation Project

 - Yanco Creek Offtake Project.

 The Yanco Creek Modernisation Project (YCMP) is investigating the modernisation of infrastructure to enable smarter use of water in the Yanco Creek System – including Yanco, Billabong, Colombo and Forest Creeks.

 The Yanco Creek Modernisation Project is a series of initiatives aiming to improve water management as part of commitments within the Sustainable Diversion Limit Adjustment Mechanism (SDLAM) program.

 The SDLAM program is being delivered by the NSW Government with funding provided by the Australian Government under the Murray-Darling Basin Plan.